 Penalties for Driving While Suspended

 There are a variety of reasons why a person’s driver’s license could be suspended or revoked.
-The accumulation of too many points on his or her driving record, a failure to pay child support, a DWI conviction in Kansas City, or a refusal to submit to a breathalyzer test all can lead to a license suspension or revocation.
+The accumulation of too many points on his or her driving record, a failure to pay child support, a DWI Attorneys in KC Mo, or a refusal to submit to a breathalyzer test all can lead to a license suspension or revocation.